Jiangyin Jiangsu, China Travel Guide

 Less emphasis on niche culinary experiences for international visitors.

-Check local calendars or with your hotel for information on specific cultural events.
+Check local calendars or with your hotel for details about specific cultural events.

 Smaller local festivals may occur during your visit.